darkfrontcode/eye-mobile-challenge/README.md

 > General information

-Webpack do all the worker with loaders, pug template is used to make things faster and stylus to scale css.
+* Webpack do all the worker with loaders
+* Pug template is used to make things faster
+* Stylus is used to scale css

+** PS: It was not necessary to use javascript frameworks **

 <br>